MatthewHuk/ctm.fun-with-node/README.md

 ### Step 7

 Find the Factorial of a Baby Olegs age.
-* Oleg is 5.
+* For example Oleg is 5.
 The factorial of 5 is 120.
 * It is calculated by multiplying 5 with 4 and its result with 3 and its result with 2, and its result with 1
 Example output:
 ```